 When it comes to picking our carbs, we can never say no to a potato.
-Whether we’re feasting on tater tots at a trendy retro-style diner, mashing up Russets as comfort food, or adding potatoes to our sautés and salads for extra sustenance, we’re truly potato people at heart.
+Whether we’re feasting on tater tots at a diner, mashing up Russets at home, or adding potatoes to our sautés and salads, we’re truly potato people at heart.
 With so many types of potatoes to love, it’s impossible to get tired of eating them.

-If you imagine that the potato starts at the French fry and ends with the loaded baked potato.
-Check out a local farm stand and you’ll find a happy surprise waiting for you at the farm stand.
-Every time we visit a potato vendor, we’re struck again by the immense variety of potato types.
+The potato doesn’t start at the French fry and end at the loaded baked potato.
+Check out a local farm stand and you’ll find dozens of types of potatoes in every color.
+Every time we visit a potato vendor, we’re struck again by the immense variety.
 The colors, shapes, sizes, and textures range from waxy little fingerlings to sweet orange yams that make us yearn for Thanksgiving.

 Multicolored Baby Potatoes

 Purple potatoes are a type of fingerling potato native to South America.
 Their flesh is fluffy, starchy, and moist, with a medium-thin skin.
 They’re rich in antioxidants, and have an earthy and slightly nutty flavor.
 We love them roasted or smashed.
 They’re the perfect side dish to serve them up with similarly earthy Brussels sprouts and crispy chicken legs in this fantastic fall chicken dish.

-Yukon Golds are known for their thin skin and golden interior characterizes these perennial favorite potatoes.
-Yukon Golds can range in size from pretty teeny to nearly baked-potato size.
-If you’re looking for bite-sized pieces, you can always cut down a large one if you’re looking for smaller pieces.
-You can basically use a Yukon Gold in any recipe, roasted, smashed, or tossed with a creamy dressing in Trout with Creamy Potato Salad and Wilted Spinach.
+Yukon Golds are known for their thin skin and golden interior.
+These popular potatoes can range in size from pretty teeny, to nearly baked-potato size.
+If you’re looking for bite-sized pieces, you can always cut down a large one.
+Yukon Gold potatoes work in a wide variety of recipes.
+They’re excellent roasted, smashed, or tossed with a creamy dressing in dishes like Trout with Creamy Potato Salad and Wilted Spinach.

 Heirloom Fingerling Potatoes